Flaky Test Detection: How to Find and Fix Unreliable Tests

 Why You Need Historical Data

-You can’t calculate flip rate from a single test run.
+You can’t calculate failure rate from a single test run.
 You need data across many runs to identify patterns:

 • Is flakiness consistent or does it come and go?